haveyoudebuggedit/terraform-provider-ovirt/docs/resources/ovirt_disk_attachment.md

 subcategory: ""
 description: |-
   The ovirtdiskattachment resource attaches a single disk to a single VM.
 For controlling multiple attachments use ovirtdiskattachments.
-  !> Do not use this resource when using ovirtdiskattachments (plural) with detachunmanaged=true or removeunmanaged=true on the same VM as it will cause a ping-pong effect of resources being created and removed on each run.
+  ~> Do not use this resource when using ovirtdiskattachments (plural) on the same VM as it will cause a ping-pong effect of resources being created and removed on each run.
 ---

 # ovirt_disk_attachment (Resource)

 The ovirt_disk_attachment resource attaches a single disk to a single VM.
 For controlling multiple attachments use ovirt_disk_attachments.

-!> Do not use this resource when using ovirt_disk_attachments (plural) with detach_unmanaged=true or remove_unmanaged=true on the same VM as it will cause a ping-pong effect of resources being created and removed on each run.
+~> Do not use this resource when using ovirt_disk_attachments (plural) on the same VM as it will cause a ping-pong effect of resources being created and removed on each run.

 ## Example Usage